Teaching and Assessing Ruby Developers — on Their Own Terms

 4. Share the Repo

-Push to the remote and share with students or interviewees.
-Whatever tools make them productive — VSCode, Vim, tmux, Docker, whatever.
+Once you’ve got your sequence of tests established, commit your project, push to the remote and share with students or interviewees.
+They’ll have the freedom to use whatever tools make them productive — VSCode, Vim, tmux, Docker, whatever.

 Why This Works